 - Question within your discipline.
 Your interviewer must believe that you know what you are talking about to consider a question valid.
 If you are in finance, stay away from questions about IT initiatives within the company.
 They are not relevant!

 - Prepare more questions than you think you will need.
 If your conversation is flowing naturally with your interviewer, it is likely that you will address some questions within the scope of the interview.

 - Prepare questions about the interviewer specifically.
 Asking about his personal experience with the company showcases your ability to research and builds rapport on an individual level (which is very important - interviewers are just people who tend to hire who they like).

-do not ask
+do not ask about these things.